Neel E. Kearby

 "I see them," Kearby announced.
 "Nice little V formation.
 Drop your tanks guys, and let's nail them."

 Glistening orbs of near-empty wing tanks fell away as the three Thunderbolts nosed down into a lethal dive.
 Four miles passed in less than a minute, the formidable fighters gaining speed as the gravity sucked them earthward even as mighty engines whined in protest to the extreme speed.
-The three enemy were circling less than 1,000 feet above the jungle floor, apparently planning to land at Dagua, Before Kearby and his men reached firing range the Jap pilots saw them coming and scattered.
+The three enemies were circling less than 1,000 feet above the jungle floor, apparently planning to land at Dagua, Before Kearby and his men reached firing range the Jap pilots saw them coming and scattered.
 Kearby pointed his nose at the lead fighter, opening fire when the two were down to 200 feet above the ground.

 As he dove past the scene of the initial action hot on the tail of the fighter on the right, Major Blair saw what looked like two aircraft burst into flames on his left.
 While Kearby had been firing on the lead fighter, Dunham was flaming the outside wing of the V formation.
 Blair stayed on the tail of his own target, opening fire 200 yards out and watching a stream of bullets sending it down in flames.
 At the extremely low altitude, it took only seconds for the Jap fighter to explode into a fireball on the jungle floor.
 Blair banked and climbed quickly to avoid driving his own fighter into the foliage below.

 Kearby was breaking to the right and trying desperately to climb, an Oscar on his tail.
 The Americans had initially attacked three planes, Japanese Nell or Lily bombers.
-Behind these there had apparently followed three more Vs, each with at least three enemy aircraft.
+Behind these, there had apparently followed three more Vs, each with at least three enemy aircraft.
 Several of them were now on Blair's tail as he dove for the protection of some low-hanging clouds.
 Before he disappeared into the white mist he saw Dunham streaking in from the front of Kearby's besieged Thunderbolt, laying a head-on burst into the Oscar that was bent on claiming victory over the second-leading Army ace in the Pacific.
 Flashing past his commander as the two P-47s crossed in opposite directions, it looked for a moment as if Kearby's canopy was opening.
 And then the two fighters were out of visual range.
 Dunham continued on to join up with Blair.

 It was dangerous to remain in the area, but the two men circled as they climbed, scanning the distance for their third man.
 No sign of Kearby's Thunderbolt could be found in the fading twilight.
 Low on fuel, the two pilots headed home, hoping to find Neel Kearby waiting for them on the ground.